naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option determines the "window" of time (in seconds) that Naemon will look at when automatically rescheduling checks.
+This option determines the "window" of time (in seconds) that Naemon will look at when automatically rescheduling checks.
 Only host and service checks that occur in the next X seconds (determined by this variable) will be rescheduled.

 This option only has an effect if the <a href="#auto_reschedule_checks">auto_reschedule_checks</a> option is enabled.

-Default is 180 seconds (3 minutes).</p>
+Default is 180 seconds (3 minutes).

+{{ site.warn }}
-<div class="alert alert-warning" style="margin: 10px;"><i class="glyphicon glyphicon-exclamation-sign"></i> <b>WARNING:</b>  THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN FUTURE VERSIONS.
-ENABLING THIS OPTION CAN DEGRADE PERFORMANCE - RATHER THAN INCREASE IT - IF USED IMPROPERLY!</div>
+THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN FUTURE VERSIONS.
+ENABLING THIS OPTION CAN DEGRADE PERFORMANCE - RATHER THAN INCREASE IT - IF USED IMPROPERLY!
+{{ site.end }}

 <a name="use_agressive_host_checking"></a>
 <a name="use_aggressive_host_checking"></a>